 What is mine rehabilitation?

-The Mining Act 1992 defines rehabilitation as the treatment or management of disturbed land or water for the purpose of establishing a safe and stable environment.
-Mining rehabilitation can cover a range of activities such as demolition of infrastructure, remediation of contaminated land, establishing a final land form and re–vegetation.
-Rehabilitation can be carried out both during mining operations and after operations have ended.
+The Mining Act 1992 defines rehabilitation as the treatment or management of disturbed land or water to establish a safe and stable environment.
+Mining rehabilitation can cover a range of activities, including:

-We are working closely with the Department of Regional NSW (DRNSW) to implement reforms to strengthen rehabilitation and regulation requirements for all state significant mining projects in NSW.
-DRNSW has undertaken reforms of the mine rehabilitation framework under the Mining Act 1992.
-This package of reforms came into effect in July 2021.
+We are working with the Department of Regional NSW to strengthen rehabilitation and regulation requirements for all state-significant mining projects in NSW including:

-- new standard lease conditions for rehabilitation that require progressive rehabilitation, rehabilitation risk assessment, annual reporting and detailed rehabilitation management planning
+- new standard lease conditions that require progressive rehabilitation, risk assessment, annual reporting and detailed management planning

-- form and way documents to identify the mandatory requirements for the preparation of:
+- form-and-way documents to identify the requirements for preparing:

 - final landform and rehabilitation plans